Jeffreymaniac/WinterWebPheonix/README.md

 # What is WinterWebPheonix?

 WinterWebPheonix is a JavaScript library made for styling content and designing good webpages/websites.
-It's also a JavaScript-based alternative to CSS that I suggest you use.
-It has things like an icon library, canvas manipulation, dom manipulation, and more!

 ## Pros of using WinterWebPheonix